THINC Lab is an inclusive space that supports collaborative, interdisciplinary, and digital humanities research at the University of Guelph.

 THINC Lab provides

-- fellowships for researchers looking for a community, a regular workspace, and support in collaborative, interdisciplinary, or digital scholarship related to the humanities;
+- Graduate Residencies for students looking for a community, a regular workspace, and support in collaborative, interdisciplinary, or digital scholarship related to the humanities;

-- support for conference, training, and research travel by THINC Lab fellows, in partnership with the College of Arts and the Canada Research Chair program;
+- Support for conference, training, and research travel by THINC Lab residents, in partnership with the College of Arts and the Canada Research Chair program;

 THINC Lab, as an inclusive space, welcomes differences as a source of intellectual and cultural strength.
 We aim to foster a positive and productive working environment in which it is safe to take risks, fail, and so to learn.